 Grown But Still Ghosting

 Another ghost hunting expedition is detailed later in the book.
 Violet is now married, and her husband seems to have replaced her father as a ghost hunting companion.
 Wintering in Torquay, England, the couple learned of Castel a Mare, a villa that couldn’t be rented or sold due to its reputation for being haunted.
 In classic ghost hunter fashion, Tweedale got the keys from the real estate agent with the promise of either debunking the haunting or exorcising it.
-Over several days, the Tweedales confirmed that locked doors would later be found opened and that an eerie sensation of being watched permeated the empty house.
+Over several days, the Tweedales confirmed that locked doors would later be found open and that an eerie sensation of being watched permeated the empty house.
 At first, the ghost hunt ended with odd but inconclusive results.
 However, Tweedale provides a sequel — a subsequent probe — that led to much stronger manifestations, making the investigation of Castel a Mare probably Tweedale’s most extensive ghost hunt.
 I reprinted this section of Tweedale’s memoir in The Victorian Ghost Hunter’s Casebook.

 While Ghosts I Have Seen rambles a bit, I recommend it as an insight into the psychic scene of the late-Victorian and Edwardian periods.
 I found it both enlightening and endearing.